mmed-hajnasr/CB/README.md

 - `prompt_resource.py` : A Flask-based web server that provides an API endpoint for prompt generation.
 It leverages prompt_creation.py to serve prompts dynamically, making it accessible for other applications.
 - `segmentation.py` : Cleans and segments documents to facilitate better text extraction.
 This includes removing headers, footers, and other non-content elements to improve the quality of text for downstream processing.
 - `text_extraction.py` : Contains OCR and text extraction functions.
 This module handles extracting text from scanned PDFs, images, and other non-text sources, converting them into a machine-readable format.

+### Client structure

+#### Detailed Descriptions

+-`chatbot-ui` : contains the ui interface for the chatbot with React.js containing the implementation of the TTS and STT functionalities.
+-`smart-contract` :

 ## Features